-- Both amino acids bound in proteins and those that are freely in solution can be measured by performing hydrolysis prior to analysis.
+- Both amino acids bound in proteins and those that are free in solution can be measured by performing hydrolysis prior to analysis.

-- Sample does not have to be pure to produce accurate measurements.
+- The sample does not have to be pure to produce accurate measurements.

 - Mixed samples including food, drink, nutraceutical supplements, grains as well as raw materials can be tested accurately.